ilhamije/gemma-disaster-management/README.md

 - **Usage in This Project**:
   - Used as the primary dataset for testing Gemma’s semantic analysis via Ollama.
   - Sample images are stored in `data/rescuenet/`.

-### 2. **Synthetic Augmentation**
-- Additional synthetic variations:
-  - Artificial debris overlays and waterlogging.
-  - Rotations and scaling to simulate various UAV camera angles.
-- This improves the generalization of Gemma’s reasoning for unseen disaster scenarios.

 ---